jonseymour/sudoku/README.md

 Other examples may be found in the examples/ subdirectory.

+Puzzles can also be submitted as lines of 81 characters with absent clues being specified with either '.' or '0'.

 ##OUTPUT
 If the solver can solve the puzzle, it outputs the solution on stdout.
 Otherwise, it outputs a partial solution on stdout.